khaiquangnguyen/Gamifications/Timezoner/README.md

 [Finish the content here - Vue, React, or anything else more suitable for extension?]
 (Khoi)
 ##### Design tools
-[ Finish the content here - Any tools you use or anything that can give us access to your work? ] (Hang Ha)
+[ Finish the content here - Any tools you use or anything that can give us access to your work? ] (Hang Ha) I use Procreate for most of my concept arts.
+I will upload files to Drive so others can access my works.
+For collaborative design we can use Figma.